-After my brain injury, I had every intention of going back to live with my old roommate.
+After my brain injury, I had every intention of just going back to live with my old roommate.
 He was a longtime friend of mine and we’d always gotten along so great.
-I knew him very well and I always knew what to expect from him.
-But for some reason, when I got home from the hospital, I learned he’d moved out and some strange new roommate I’d never met before had taken his place.
+He was someone I knew very well and I always knew what to expect from him.
+But for some reason, when I got home from the hospital, I learned he had moved out and some strange new roommate I’d never met before had taken his place.

 It wasn't until I accepted that my old roommate had moved on that I finally started giving my new roommate a chance.
 I figured that I should probably at least try to get to know him a little better.
 And, you know what, I’ve been finding out he’s not nearly as bad as I thought